 Paul has experience in commercial arbitration and commercial and public law litigation, acting for a range of government and private sector clients.
 He has a particular focus on competition and regulatory law and litigation.

-Paul has a particular interest in international law and cross-border issues.
+Paul also has an interest in international law and cross-border issues.
 He has co-authored two chapters in a forthcoming text on international law, and was recently published in the Journal of International Arbitration.
-At the Law Commission, Paul was principally involved in the review of New Zealand’s extradition and mutual legal assistance legislation.
+Before joining Meredith Connell, Paul worked at the New Zealand Law Commission where he was principally involved in the review of New Zealand’s extradition and mutual legal assistance legislation.

-- Junior counsel for the Commerce Commission in the High Court appeal upholding the Commission’s decision declining the NZME and Fairfax merger.
+- Junior counsel for the Commerce Commission in the High Court and Court of Appeal on the NZME and Fairfax merger appeals following the Commission’s decision declining authorisation (NZME Ltd v Commerce Commission).

-- Counsel for the Accident Compensation Corporation in various appeals in the District Court.
+- Acted for the Accident Compensation Corporation in various appeals in the District Court.

 LLB(Hons)/BA, Victoria University of Wellington